What’s the best sugar for kombucha? Is white sugar really the best sugar to use for kombucha? What are the alternative sugars for brewing kombucha?

 I used to think that the only real exceptions to the White Sugar Rule were when you have a Jun scoby, which is a specialist cousin of kombucha that lives off green tea and honey, or when you’ve run out of white sugar and you just need to feed your scoby something until you can get to the shop at the weekend.

-But the research papers I’m looking at today have given me a whole new understanding of how you can use many different sugars when making kombucha, and why you might want to do that.
+The research papers I’m looking at today have given me a whole new understanding of how you can use many different sugars when making kombucha, and why you might want to do that.

 So, the quick and dirty summary is this: